Pinecast/legal/PRIVACY.md

 ## Listener and subscriber privacy

 Information about podcast listeners and subscribers is saved to provide analytics for podcast owners.
-If you listen to a Pinecast podcast, your IP address, user agent string, and other metadata sent by your browser may be recorded and stored indefinitely.
+If you listen to a Pinecast podcast or visit a podcast short link, a fingerprint (cryptographically hashed version) of your IP address, user agent string, and other metadata sent by your browser may be recorded and stored indefinitely.
 This information is not available to podcast owners in its raw form and can only be accessed in aggregate.

 ## How your information is stored

 Information may be stored in a number of places:

-- Information about your account and podcast(s) is stored in Heroku databases
+- Information about your account and podcast(s) is stored in Amazon Web Services
-- Analytics data is stored in Amazon Aurora databases
 - Error reports are stored on Rollbar
 - Your email address and information about how you use Pinecast may be provided to Intercom or Zendesk in order to facilitate customer support

-Some information may be stored temporarily in the form of logs in the following places:

-- Amazon CloudWatch
+- Logs of your activity on Pinecast may be recorded to logging software like Amazon CloudWatch
-- Heroku logging

 ## How your information is used